ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/5_PowerUps.md

   oBall.ystart,
   layer,
   oBall
-)
+);
 ```

-You could have done this using a collision event in ``oBall`` instead, I just figured I'd do it in the power up, since ``oBall`` is starting to get cluttered (also this code also seems more closely rlated to the power up)
+You could have done this using a collision event in ``oBall`` instead, I just figured I'd do it in the power up, since ``oBall`` is starting to get cluttered (also this code also seems more closely related to the power up)
 </details>

+Here's what it looks like when testing (hint, update the spawn logic to only spawn ``oExtraBall`` to make testing easier )

 ![](../../assets/images/extra_ball.gif)